 Stepping off on your right foot move forward without waving your arms - two small paces count to two, turn and face your dog and quietly, but in a friendly way, call your dog to you.
 When he comes, make a big fuss of him and do no other work with him for five minutes, then start the whole procedure again, repeat a third time.

 Do not do this more than three or four times in any one session, and keep sessions short, upbeat and lively.
 It's better to have three to four short two minutes sessions daily than one larger twenty minute session to keep your dog's attention and focus.

 As your dog's confidence grows you can gradually increase the time you spend making your dog 'wait' before rewarding him while also gradually increasing the distance that you go from him.
 Always be firm, happy and consistent when you call him to you.

 Eventually you will be able to use the 'wait' situation while you do other exercises with your dog, just as fitting his collar, placing the food bowl, throwing a ball, opening a door or releasing him from his leash and so on.
 This will give you a good degree of control.

 When we take our dog out for a walk we want him to be well mannered and walk beside us, not pulling or attempting to go towards other people or dogs.
-As with all exercises there are many different ways that we can teach him to walk happily and closely beside us.
-Whichever method you choose to use, it's best to start this in an enclosed area, such as a garden, and I always start with the dog sitting on my left hand side and with him looking at my face.
+As with all exercises, there are many different ways that we can teach him to walk happily and close beside us.
+Whichever method you choose to use, it's best to start this in an enclosed area, such as a garden, and I always start with the dog sitting on my left-hand side and with him looking at my face.